 As The Homeowner Building With SIPs

 When building a new home you can't afford to shortcut on the insulation.
 Because of the high insulation R-values of RAY-CORE SIP panels, along with the tightness of their joints, savings in energy costs are significant over the life of the structure.
-Studies show that owners can save up to 40% on heating and cooling costs every year.
+Studies show that owners can save 60% or more on heating and cooling costs every year.
 With savings like that you will be putting money back in your pocket in less than three years.

 Choosing The Right Contractor For The Job

 Innovative contractors love our product!
 RAYCORE utilizes standard building practices that have been proven for hundreds of years (rafters for roofs, double top plates, single bottom plate, headers, king studs, and trimmers for walls).
 Because RAYCORE is improving standard building practices and not “reinventing the wheel” no special tools or training are needed to use this energy saving roof panel, wall panel and insulated header system.
 Just choose your favorite contractor.

 Here are five questions you might ask yourself and the contractor before you commit to a builder:

 1. Is this builder just trying to sell me a house and not a home?